Hive-Systems/pyfair/docs/getting_started.rst

 FairDatabase
 ~~~~~~~~~~~~

-The FairDatabase object <TODO CONTENT> exists to store models so that they
+The FairDatabase object exists in order to store models so that they can
-can be loaded at a later date.
-For the sake of space, pyfair does not store
+be loaded at a later date.
+For the sake of space, pyfair does not store all
-all model results.
-Rather it stores parameters for simulations, which are
+model results.
+Rather it stores parameters for simulations, which are run
-run anew each time.
+anew each time.
 Though because the random seeds for your random number
 generation stay the same, your results will be reproducible.
 This works as
 follows: